RexJaeschke/user-documentation/guides/hack/06-type-aliases/02-opaque.md

 Counter c = 0;    // Prohibited, as there is no implicit conversion from int (the type of 0) to Counter
 ```

-The lesson here is to not get carried away inventing your own custom-name set of types, just for teh sake of being cute!
+The lesson here is to not get carried away inventing your own custom-name set of types, just for the sake of being cute!

+A type constraint must be a subtype of the type being aliased.